hafizn07/the-recipe-app/README.md

 - View the optimal layout for the app depending on their device's screen size.
 - Gets the details of the recipies of different dishes.
 - Search by category feature.
-- User can make favorite to the dishes like.
+- User can make favorite to the dishes they like.
 - Researched `Components` in Ant Design and `Emmet` cheat sheats .

 <hr>